-Admission Requirements — D.O.
+Admission Requirements — DO

-Home » Doctor of Osteopathic Medicine » Admission Requirements — D.O.
+Home » Doctor of Osteopathic Medicine » Admission Requirements — DO

 To apply to the Doctor of Osteopathic Medicine program at Des Moines University Medicine and Health Sciences, here’s what you need to know:

-Admissions Requirements for DMU’s D.O.
-Program
+Admission Requirements for DMU’s DO Program

 Academic Prerequisites